Photo: Joe Mabel [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)]

 Most people argue that these top 10 song lists are ridiculous.
 We have to admit they are probably right.
 Nonetheless, they do serve two purposes.
 Number one, they are fun to do, and number two, they introduce younger fans to music they had no clue existed.
 Believe me, I am a secondary school teacher in New York working with 12, 13, and 14-year-olds who have never heard of the Rolling Stones or Led Zeppelin.

 Al Kooper’s songs “I Can’t Quit Her” and “I Love You More Than You’ll Ever Know” were two of the biggest hits on the Blood Sweat & Tears debut album.
 Al Kooper has performed those two songs as a solo artist.
-They are such extraordinary compositions, recordings, and performances of music we are kind of at a loss for words to describe them.
+They are such extraordinary compositions, recordings, and performances that we are at a loss for words to describe them.
 All that’s left to say is “Thanks Al.”

 Mr. Kooper had brought so much joy into the lives of millions of music fans, we hope this list helps in any fashion in turning people on to the great music of Al Kooper.